pebonius/nswengine/README.md

 ## license

-i am releasing the source code under MIT license (see `LICENSE.txt`) which is super liberal, provided that you retain the license file you can pretty much do whatever you want
+i am releasing the source code under MIT license (see `LICENSE` file) which is super liberal, provided that you retain the license file you can pretty much do whatever you want